actris-cloudnet/dataportal/docs/index.md

 Queries the metadata of model files.
 In addition to the filtering parameters of `/api/files`, has the following parameters for filtering the results:

+Queries the metadata of multiple product files.
+On a successful query responds with an array of `File` objects.
+The results can be filtered with the following parameters:
+- `site`: One or more `Site` ids, from which to display data files.
+- `date`: Only display data from a given date.
+Date format is `YYYY-MM-DD` or any date format parseable by [JavaScript `Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) -object.
+- `dateFrom`: Limit query to files whose `measurementDate` is `dateFrom` or later.
+Same date format as in `date`.
+  By default `measurementDate` is not limited.
+- `dateTo`: Limit query to files whose `measurementDate` is `dateTo` or earlier.
+Same date format as in `date`.
+  If omitted will default to the current date.
-- `model`: One or more `Model` ids, by which to filter the model files.
+- `filename`: One or more filenames by which to filter the files.
-- `allModels`: By default the API returns only the best model available for each day.
-Adding this parameter will fetch all available models.

-The `ModelFile` response is identical to the `File` response, with an additional `model` property.
+The `ModelFile` response similar to the `File` response, with an additional `model` property.
 The `model` property is an object with the following properties:
 - `id`: `Model` id.
 - `optimumOrder`: An integer surmising the quality of the model.
 Lower is better.

+Furthermore, the `ModelFile` response omits the fields `cloudnetPyVersion` and `sourceFileIds`, as this information is not available for model files.

 Example query for fetching metadata for `gdas1` model from Lindenberg on 2.
 March 2021: